FMInference/FlexiGen/README.md

 # FlexGen

-FlexGen is a high-throughput generation engine for running large language models with limited GPU memory (e.g., a 16GB T4 or a 24GB RTX3090 gaming card!).
+FlexGen is a high-throughput generation engine for running large language models with limited GPU memory (e.g., a 16GB T4 GPU or a 24GB RTX3090 gaming card!).
 This is a research project developed by [HazyResearch@Stanford](https://hazyresearch.stanford.edu/), [SkyComputing@UC Berkeley](https://sky.cs.berkeley.edu/),